Do you ever wish you could travel more but aren’t sure how you could ever afford to take that dream trip?

 What are your fixed expenses?
 What are your variable expenses?
 Do you save or have anything leftover at the end of the month?

 You might need to make adjustments and spend less or more on something once you see your budget overview.

 Before applying for travel rewards credit cards, it’s important to pay any credit card debt down/off first.
 You’ll improve your credit score and have better miles and points-earning opportunities later on.

 4. Know your credit score.

-To take advantage of the best offers when you’re ready, you’ll need a credit score of at least 700 and a willingness to monitor your credit score with a service, like Credit Sesame.
-Check your credit report for any inaccuracies.
-If something doesn’t look right, work on getting it removed.
+To take advantage of the best offers when you’re ready, you’ll need a credit score of at least 700 and a willingness to monitor your credit score with a service, like Credit Karma.
+Some credit cards even offer this just for being a cardholder.

 As you begin to travel hack, be open to debunking what you may believe about credit scores and credit cards.
-I have plenty of credit cards and my credit score is above 800.
+I have plenty of credit cards and my credit score is well above 800.

 5. Make the commitment to learn but don’t be intimidated.

 It’s not uncommon to want to learn more about miles and points yet to feel frustrated because it seems so “overwhelming.”